fetchai/agents-tac/docs/sections/trading_phase.rst

 A transaction in the TAC competition is an exchange of good instances and money between a buyer and a seller agent.

-The message that represents a transaction request to the controller agent is :class:`~tac.platform.protocol.Transaction`.
+The message that represents a transaction request to the controller agent is :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.TRANSACTION`.
 It contains these fields:

 - ``transaction_id`` (string): a string that uniquely identifies a transaction.
 - ``buyer`` (bool): whether the sender of the transaction request is the buyer of the transaction.